Optimal Execution and Macroscopic Market Making: Optimal Execution Game

 \kong

-\begin{remark} Throughout this article, when we say an FBSDE system has a unique solution, just like Theorem \ref{paper 3 riccati approach}, it refers to the case when every forward and backward process belong to $\mathbb{S}^2$, and every martingale term is in $\mathbb{M}^2$. \end{remark}
+\begin{remark} Throughout this article, when we say that an FBSDE system has a unique solution, as in Theorem \ref{paper 3 stochastic riccati approach}, we mean that every forward and backward process belong to $\mathbb{S}^2$, and every martingale term lies in $\mathbb{M}$. \end{remark}

 \kong